-I've been very much influenced, as you may know, by the work of Mihaly Csikszentmihalyi on flow. sikszentmihalyi argues that you are motivated to do emething when you're in a state of flow.
-A state of flow is ie where you are so interested in what you're doing you track of everything else.
-Flow occurs in the zone-not in I always use-between boredom and anxiety.
-If you go skilled, you get bored.
-If the challenges are too great, gët anxious.
-So what you want as an educator is to e a space for kids where the challenges and their skills mesh with one another.
+I've been very much influenced, as you may know, by the work of Mihaly Csikszentmihalyi on flow.

+Gsikszentmihalyi argues that you are motivated to do something when you're in a state of flow.
+A state of flow is one where you are so interested in what you're doing you lose track of everything else.
+Flow occurs in the zone-not afterm I always use-between boredom and anxiety.
+If you are too skilled, you get bored.
+If the challenges are too great, you get anxious.
+So what you want as an educator is to the space for kids where the challenges and their skills mesh with one another.
 Plato said the purpose of education is to make you want to do what you have to do.
 We cross a Rubicon when the child realizes he or she is responsible for the learning and nobody else can do it-not the parents, not the tutor, not the teachers.
 By the same token, once a child gets interested in learning and wants to learn, then you can stop paying tuition.